Strategic-Systems-Lab/Critical-Risk-System-Analysis/README.md

 ## 🛠️ Recent Improvements

-**Data-grounded risk models** — three heuristic formulas replaced with real, citable data or peer-reviewed methodology, each verified against known reference points before shipping:
+**Data-grounded risk models** — four heuristic formulas replaced or refined with real, citable data or peer-reviewed methodology, each verified against known reference points before shipping:

 - **Monte Carlo wealth projection** (Stocks/ETF, Retirement) – replaced a formula tied to the app's own internal stability score with a 500-path simulation calibrated to long-run historical market statistics (equities ⌀10% return / ~19% volatility, safe assets ⌀4.5% / ~6%), blended by actual portfolio allocation.
 Seeded for determinism — identical inputs still always produce identical output.
 - **Altman Z''-Score for Company / Financial risk** – replaced a heuristic formula with an adapted version of the 1968 peer-reviewed bankruptcy-prediction model, using the original published coefficients unmodified.
 - **Real actuarial life-expectancy data for Retirement / Longevity risk** – replaced a near-inert heuristic (previously an 8-point swing across its entire input range) with a period life-table-based calculation, now meaningfully responsive to current age, retirement timing, and family longevity input.
+- **Refined the Altman Z-Score's Working Capital ratio** – now uses a real `cash_reserves` field directly, replacing an approximated proxy that was documented as a known limitation when the model was first integrated.

 **Architecture & correctness:**